history-of-science-society/meeting/docs/cfp.md

 The structure of this questionnaire is still in a pilot phase.
 We welcome your feedback via our <g-link to="/contact-us/">contact form</g-link>.

 *–Committee on Diversity and Inclusion*

+Demographic questions ask about insitutional affiliation, employment status, country of residence, gender, race and/or ethnicity, and HSS presentation history.

 ## Abstract Classification